-These Perfectly Vidalia Onion Rings are crunchy on the outside; sweet and tender on the inside and made with spring Georgia Vidalia onions.
+These Perfectly Crunchy Vidalia Onion Rings are crunchy on the outside; sweet and tender on the inside and made with Georgia Vidalia onions.
+If you can't find Vidalia onions, other sweet onions will work in a pinch.

 It's Spring in Alabama Y'all!
 That means the peonies are blooming, we are wearing sundresses and sandals, and sweet Vidalia onions are in season!